hubleto/developer/book/content/pages/apps/community/calendar.md

 As we mentioned in the previous chapters you can add more parameters to the event retrieval API.
 You can do so by adding a parameter to the end of the `eventsEndpoint` URL.

-For the example below we filled all the props:
+For the example below, we filled all the props:

 ###### .\apps\external\MyApp\Components\FormMyApp.tsx